andresmegias/richvalues/README.md

 The libraries NumPy, Pandas, SciPy and Matplotlib are required.

 You can read the user guide ([`userguide.pdf`](https://github.com/andresmegias/richvalues/blob/main/userguide.pdf)) to learn how to use this library.
-You can also test it in the example scripts inside the `examples` folder.
+You can also test with the tutorials and example scripts located in the [examples](https://github.com/andresmegias/richvalues/blob/main/examples/) folder.

 ## Installation